friflo/Friflo.Json.Fliox/README.md

     - Don't throw exceptions in `Release` build in any case - e.g. of invalid JSON.
 Provide a concept to return gracefully in application code.
     - Throw exceptions in `Debug` build to notice applications errors when using the library.
     - No heap allocation in case of invalid JSON when creating an error message
-    - Support JSON objects, arrays and values (string, number, boolean and null) on root level
+    - Support parsing/serializing of JSON objects, arrays and values (string, number, boolean and null) on root level
+    - Optimization principles:
+        - Minimize **memory footprint**
+            - No (0) allocations after a few iterations by using a few internal byte & int buffers
+            - Support reusing parser instances to avoid allocations on the heap
+        - Minimize **CPU load**
+            - Using only struct's, no classes (a requirement of Unity/Burst) enabling high memory locality to reduce page misses.
+                As a result the complete parser/serializer state lives on the stack.
+            - Pass method parameters of struct's - a value type in .NET - always by `ref`.
+            - No string copy or memcpy
     - Compatible to [Unity Burst Jobs](https://docs.unity3d.com/Packages/com.unity.burst@1.5/manual/docs/QuickStart.html)
       which requires using a
       [subset of C#/.NET language](https://docs.unity3d.com/Packages/com.unity.burst@1.5/manual/docs/CSharpLanguageSupport_Types.html)